15 TV Shows That Lost Their Stars

 Spin City, Michael J. Fox

 After Michael J. Fox announced that he had Parkinson's disease in 1998, Spin City worked to lessen the actor's load.
 Ultimately, however, his symptoms became severe enough that he decided to walk away from the series in 2000.
 His deputy mayor character was written off the show, and replaced by a new deputy mayor, Charlie Crawford, played by… Charlie Sheen.
-And for more series you might need a refresher on, revisit these 20 '90s TV Shows You've Completely Forgotten About.

 The Vampire Diaries, Nina Dobrev